Channarayapatna: Tourism

-Demographics
+Demography

 As of 2011 India census, Channarayapatna has a population of 279,798.
 Males constitute 51% of the population and females 49%.
 Channarayapatna has an average literacy rate of 73%, higher than the national average of 59.5%; with male literacy of 78% and female literacy of 68%.
 11% of the population is under 6 years of age.

 Administration

 Taluk

 Channarayapatna Taluk is one of the eight taluks in Hassan district of Karnataka state.
-There are 40 panchayat villages in Channarayapatna Taluk,Pin code of Channarayapatna is 573116 for 407 villages.
+There are 40 panchayat villages in Channarayapatna Taluk, for 407 villages.

 Economy

 Agriculture is the major economic activity.
-Sugarcane & Coconut are the leading commercial crops, while food crops include Ragi, Potato, Sunflower, and Paddy.
+Sugarcane and coconut are the leading commercial crops, while food crops include ragi, Potato, sunflower, and paddy.
 The taluk also has mineral reserves, such as chromite.